seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 This setup not only gives you hands-on experience with distributed Splunk environments, but also lets you safely explore **manual failover** and **resilience planning** without requiring multiple machines.
 Hopefully, this guide helps you build confidence in configuring and operating complex Splunk topologies.

+While **manual switchover is effective for local testing and learning**, managing failover manually in production environments can be risky and prone to errors, especially in high-availability or mission-critical setups.
+Therefore, it is often advisable to implement automated orchestration methods, such as DNS scripts or load balancer health checks.
+These methods can help seamlessly add new MC/DS servers on the other site with all necessary configurations or allow for automatic operation when suitable and supported by your infrastructure.

-Now it's your turn - spin it up, break it, recover it, and learn from it.
+Now it’s your turn — spin it up, break it, recover it, and learn from it. 😊 And when you’re ready to scale, think automation.

 **Happy Splunking!** 🚀